jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

   For "bind", the parser "p" is applied to the input string, yielding a list of (value, string) pairs.
-Since "f" is a function that takes a value and evaluates to a parser, it can be applied to each value (and unconsumed input string) in turn.
-This results in a list of lists of (value, string) pairs, that can then be flattened to a single list using "concat".
+Since "f" is a function that takes a value and evaluates to a parser, it can be applied to each value and unconsumed input string in turn.
+This results in a list of lists of (value, string) pairs that can then be flattened to a single list using "concat".
 -}